a11yproject/a11yproject.com/_posts/2020-03-28-learning-common-keyboard-shortuts-for-screenreaders.md

     source: Github
 ---

-Have you ever felt that keyboard shortcuts for assistive technology don't stick in your head?
-You're not alone.
 Keyboard shortcuts are often presented to us in a list or a table.
 Lists and tables are great for some people, while others may be overwhelmed from the sheer number of commands to learn.
 Sometimes a more visual approach could help us learn.

 ## Learning visually helps
 Creating a mind map of keyboard shortcuts can help learn those shortcuts easier than lists and tables.